Expanding Thurston maps as quotients: is a mating

-We now outline the general case, where $F$ is allowed to have periodic critical points, i.e., we outline the proof of Theorem \ref{thm:mating2}.
-The Carath\'{e}odory semi-conjugacies $\sigma_w,\sigma_b$ (for monic, postcritically finite polynomials $P_w,P_b$) are defined as before.
+We now discuss the general case, where $F$ is allowed to have periodic critical points, i.e., we outline the proof of Theorem \ref{thm:mating2}.
+The Carath\'{e}odory semi-conjugacies $\sigma_{\wt},\sigma_{\bt}$ (for monic, postcritically finite polynomials $P_{\wt},P_{\bt}$ both of degree $d\geq2$) are defined as before.

 Define equivalence relations on $S^1$ by